bowser0000/SkyblockMod/README.md

 # Danker's Skyblock Mod
 QOL changes that enhances your Hypixel Skyblock experience.
 Created to add features I couldn't find in a mod, or if the mod was paid (which is against the [Mojang TOS](https://account.mojang.com/documents/commercial_guidelines)).
-If I find a free mod has a feature, I will not add the feature in this mod.

 ## Current features
 - Guild party desktop notifications (toggleable)